amoretspero/snuplc/README.md

 **2016-05-20 01:13 KST**
 Implemented boolean assignments.
 Scalar type only.
 Very basics of them are implemented, so continuous verification is needed.

+**2016-05-21 00:45 KST**
+Implemented basic binary operations, unary operations.
+Scalar type only.
+Assignments using above operations are possible.